0xGoenka/playground-ZJBISUmK/markdowns/representations.md

-We already know what graphs are.
-Now, let's see how can we represent graphs in ways other than drawing.
-This will be useful if we want to work with graphs with a computer.

 Nous savons déjà ce que sont les graphes.
 Maintenant, voyons comment pouvons-nous représenter les graphes d'une manière autre qu'avec un dessin.
 Cela sera utile si nous voulons utiliser des graphes avec un ordinateur.

 # Liste d'adjacence